CP1401/Practicals/prac_01/README.md

 ## Algorithms

-Record your answers to the following questions in a file called `algorithms.txt`.
+Record your answers to the following questions in your text file called `questions.txt`.
 If creating this file takes you more than 30 seconds, then just start the questions, recording them any way you can.

 The following exercises are focused on the logic of algorithms, rather than the exact formatting of pseudocode or flowcharts to describe them.